The multicolored Three-lined Potato Beetle loves to eat a wide array of food plants making them a garden pest.

-This species larvae feed on the leaves of potato plants, nightshades like peppers, eggplant and tomatoes as well as tomatillos, the green 'tomatoes' used to make salsa verde.
+This larvae of the Three-lined Potato Beetle feed on the leaves of potato plants, nightshades like peppers, eggplant, and tomatoes as well as tomatillos, the green 'tomatoes' used to make salsa verde.
 The larvae are grayish in color and are grub-like in form.
-Newly hatched Three-Lined Potato Beetles will congregate on a food plant and eat the leaves until only the middle vein remains.
+Newly hatched Three-Lined Potato Beetles congregate on a food plant and eat its leaves until only the central veins remains.
 They secrete a frothy substance over themselves as they eat.
 Once the leaves of the plant have been completely devoured, the plant dies without bearing any edible vegetables.

-Females will lay yellow eggs on leaves of the food plant.
-After hatching and eating the plant leaves, the larvae move to ground level and pupate in the dirt, emerging as adults.
-Up to two generations can be produced a year and adults can survive the winter.
-This makes the population growth somewhat rapid and destructive to food plants.
+Females lay yellow eggs on leaves of a food plant.
+After hatching and eating the plant leaves, the larvae move to ground level and pupate in the soil, emerging as adults.
+Up to two generations can be produced a year, and adults can survive the winter.
+This makes the population growth somewhat rapid and amplifies their destructive effect on food plants.

 Scientific Name: Lema trilinea